See a summary of 2025 changes here.

 If you have any questions about the Ninja Challenge League’s rules or format, contact the Commissioner directly at commissioner@ninjachallengeleague.com.

-The State Youth Finals will consist of up to two stages of competition over the course of one to two days (may vary depending on venue).
+The NCL Youth Finals will consist of up to three stages of competition over the course of one to two days, hosted at Geelong Ninjas on Wednesday, October 1 & Thursday, October 2.

 A rough schedule, spectator tickets and more details will be released closer to the date of competition.